stark-alex/resume/alex.md

 ## Experience {#experience}

-### Cerner Corporation (Kansas City, MO)
+### Cerner Corporation - Kansas City, MO
+: *May 2006 - Present*

 Led multiple teams of engineers in technical, direct engineering management, and product management roles.
 These teams are responsible for the core platform upon which Cerner Millennium’s services and user applications are built.
 Cerner Millennium is used by 500+ Medical Facilities and consists of 1000+ services and 70+ user facing applications.

 __Lead Platform Management Engineer__
 : *May 2019 - Present*

-Product Management responsibilities for the service platform leveraged by Millennium EMR product teams.
-These products provide development teams with features to enable efficient creation of services from development to deployment as well as the underlying messaging frameworks used to facilitate varied messaging patterns.
+Product Management responsibilities for the service platform and messaging products leveraged by Millennium EMR product teams.

-* Set vision and created plan for implementing the future of Millennium's messaging platform with the goal of evolving the existing command/query service platform into an event driven architecture
+* Set vision and created plan for implementing the future of Millennium's messaging platform to introduce event driven patterns into Millennium
 * Designed queuing system deployment changes to drive down licence costs by $1M+ per year
-* Served as technical lead in Cerner wide 3rd party technology (e.g. OS, Compilers, Queueing, Database, etc.) on-going road-mapping to ensure Cerner is consolidating it's platforms to a consistent, up to date, and supported layered technology stack
+* Served as technical lead in company-wide 3rd party technology road-mapping to ensure Cerner is consolidating it's platforms to a consistent, up to date, and supported layered technology stack
 * Collaborated with development and operations consumers and business stakeholders to ensure correct prioritization and sequencing of feature delivery

 __Associate Principal Software Engineer__